pranavisai/fullstack_development/javascript/jsbasics.md

 }
 fun();

-Here first it will check in local if v value is available and if not then it will check for the global scope and give the output as Joe and Pillar.
+Here first it will check locally if the v value is available and if not then it will check for the global scope and give the output as Joe and Pillar.

 when given the command console.log(name); outside the function.
 The output will be Joe Pillar Bin as the name is taken from the global value.

 ##arrays
+syntax: var array = [1, 2, 3]
+The array index starts from 0. we can change the value by doing: array[2]= 4.
+This will change the value of 3 to 4.
+An array is mutable -> That means that we give an index and reassign.
+JS array can take mixed data types.
+Push and pop methods are used to add and remove elements from array.
+example:
+var number = array.pop().
+This will give out 3 and we will only have the array as [1,2] array.push(4) will add item to array and we will have the answer as [1,2,4]. we can have nested arrays like [[1,2,3], [4,5,6]]. we can have for loop the normal way to iterate or we can use this way: for (number of array){
+console.log(number);
+}
+This will give the output as:
+1
+2
+4

+if you want to give each element of the array as an alert on the website.
+Then the code is for (number of array){
+alert(number);
+}
+The below code is exactly similar to the above one: arr.forEach(alert);

+We can use this in this way as well:
+We have a function as
+saySomething(name){
+console.log(name+ " is awesome!");
+}
+var topics= ["python", "django", "science"] topics.forEach(saySomething)

+then the answer will be:
+python is awesome
+django is awesome
+science is awesome